Five ways Android P changes how you will (or won't) use your phone

 Notifications can either be handy or irritating, depending on whether you're waiting for a message or trying to have a siesta.
 Android P will use a combination of AI and improved design to make them work more optimally.

-If it notices that you often swipe away notifications from a specific app, for instance, the OS will either prompt you to disable notifications for that app, or you can long-press on it to change the settings.
-You can also hit the "manage notifications" button at the bottom of the notification tray, and see all your app preferences.
+If it notices that you often swipe away notifications from a specific app, for instance, the OS will prompt you to either disable notifications for that app or long-press on it to change the settings.
+You can also hit the "Manage Notifications" button at the bottom of the notification tray and see all your app preferences.
 Those can be arranged by how recently you saw them or by which apps notify you the most.

-Finally, you can set up your phone to designate specific apps as as "work apps."
+Finally, you can set up your phone to designate specific apps as "work apps."
 Those will live in a separate tab in the app drawer, and you can disable them all at once via a toggle.
 That way, if you take off for a long weekend, you can leave your work behind but still access Instagram and other notifications if you want.

 Wrap-up

 This list is far from comprehensive.
-For instance, if you turn off auto screen-rotation, you'll see a tiny icon pop up when you flip your phone sideways, letting you quickly switch into landscape mode -- incredibly handy for video viewing.
-Google also unveiled Android P support for smartphone notches that have appeared on new devices like LG's G7 ThinQ.
+For instance, if you turn off auto screen rotation, you'll see a tiny icon pop up when you flip your phone sideways, letting you quickly switch into landscape mode -- incredibly handy for video viewing.
+Google also unveiled Android P support for those smartphone notches that have appeared on new devices like LG's G7 ThinQ.
 You no doubt also caught Google's splashy demo showing how its voice assistant could book you a hair appointment on its own -- that particular feature is a little further away.

-For most of us, though, it's the small things that count, so it's good to see that Google is using AI to make everyday chores easier in Android P. If you want to give it a try, and have one of Google's Pixel phones, the Essential Phone, Sony's Xperia XZ2, Xiaomi's Mi Mix 2S or the incoming OnePlus 6, you can test it out.
+For most of us, though, it's the small things that count, so it's good to see that Google is using AI to make everyday chores easier in Android P. If you want to give it a try, and you have one of Google's Pixel phones, the Essential Phone, Sony's Xperia XZ2, Xiaomi's Mi Mix 2S or the incoming OnePlus 6, you can test it out.
 Just keep in mind that it's beta software, so don't use it if you rely entirely on that device.
 Have you found any other Android P features you think everyone will be using at launch?
 Let us know.

 Click here to catch up on the latest news from Google I/O 2018!